Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Experiments

 \subsection{Few-shot Transfer to Synthetic Deduction Corpora}

-The first benchmark is the deduction corpora, which measure rigid logical reasoning ability.
+The first benchmark is the deduction corpora, which measures rigid logical reasoning ability.
 We trained prover LM on a corpus and measured its performance on another corpus.
 If LMs have acquired robust deductive reasoning ability, they should transfer well with a small number of examples.
-To see this, we used few-shot setting \footnote{ Zero-shot is not appropriate for transfer among corpora that differ in the sets of arguments used in proofs as follows.
-Since a proof step is made by an argument, the nature (granularity) of proof steps in one corpus differs much from those in another corpus.
+To see this, we used few-shot setting \footnote{ Zero-shot is not appropriate for transfer among corpora that differ in the sets of deduction rules used in proofs as follows.
+Since a proof step is made by a deduction rule, the nature (granularity) of proof steps in one corpus differs much from those in another corpus.
 To adjust this artificial difference, LMs need examples of the target corpus. }.

+We measure the performance of the prover on the test split of the target corpus using two types of metrics, answer accuracy and proof accuracy \cite{saha-etal-2020-prover}.
+Answer accuracy measures whether predicted answers, each of which is chosen from ``proved'', ``disproved'' and ``unknown'', are correct or not.
+Proof accuracy measures whether \textit{both} the predicted answers and the generated proofs are correct or not, offering a stricter and more faithful assessment of reasoning ability.
+Our proof accuracy metric is stricter than the original by \citet{saha-etal-2020-prover} (details in our repository\footref{note1}).
+We focus our discussion on proof accuracy results, with answer accuracy results presented in \cref{appendix:sec:answer_accuracies}.

 We trained prover LM (T5-base) on the training split of each source corpus for 20k steps with a batch size of 64 and learning rate of 1e-4.
-Then we fine-tuned the prover LM on $1\%$ subset ($300$ instances) of the training split of the target corpus.
-Finally, we measure the performance of the prover on the test split of the target corpus by using proof accuracy \cite{saha-etal-2020-prover}, which measures whether the generated proofs match the gold proofs \footnote{ We also show the results of answer accuracy in \cref{appendix:sec:answer_accuracies}.
-However, due to biases in fact sets, answers can be guessed without considering proofs to some extent, as found in \citet{tafjord-etal-2021-proofwriter} where answer accuracy exceeds proof accuracy.
-Thus, the answer accuracy is not appropriate for measuring the logical deductive reasoning ability explicitly. }.
-We used a more strict version of the proof accuracy (see our repository \footref{note1} for details).
+Then we fine-tuned the prover LM on $1\%$ subset ($300$ examples) of the training split of the target corpus.